dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

 <br />

-Otherwise, if you **prefer exploring plugins and skipping the high-level explanations**, the go-to ressources will be the [plugins documentation](/plugins) and the [`codegen.yaml` API reference documentation](/docs/config-reference/codegen-config).
+Otherwise, if you **prefer exploring plugins and skipping the high-level explanations**, the go-to resources will be the [plugins documentation](/plugins) and the [`codegen.yaml` API reference documentation](/docs/config-reference/codegen-config).